keramiozsoy/scala-101/README.md

 - let's assume that we have got list of numbers and, we will print all values. for condition helps to do it.

+- for -> it starts loop
+- do  -> to do something while for loop continue, like body of for loop

 ```SHELL
 cd $HOME/scala-101/for-loop
 ```